plasma-group/pigi/packages/docs/src/spec/src/02-contracts/deposit-contract.rst

 Description
 ^^^^^^^^^^^
-Represents a `state update`_, which contains the contextual information for how a particular `state object`_ was mutated.
+Represents a `state update`_, which contains the contextual information for how a particular range of `state objects`_ was mutated.

 Fields
 ^^^^^^